fyne-io/fyne/README.md

 single codebase.

-Version 1.4 is the current release - it introduced high performance collection widgets, Card, Separator and FileItem widgets as well as a folder open dialog.
+Version 1.4 is the current release - it introduced high performance collection widgets, Card, Separator and Filecon widgets as well as a folder open dialog.
 It also saw a theme refresh updating the colors and button styles for a more material design look.
 We are now working towards [2.0](https://github.com/fyne-io/fyne/milestone/6)